absmach/magistrala/tools/mqtt-bench/README.md

   -r, --retain            Retain mqtt messages
   -z, --size int          Size of message payload bytes (default 100) -t, --skipTLSVer        Skip tls verification
+  -t, --timeout           Timeout mqtt messages (default 10000)
 ```

 Two output formats supported: human-readable plain text and JSON.

-Before use you need a `mfconn.toml` - a TOML file that describes Mainflux connection data (channles, thingIDs, thingKeys, certs).
+Before use you need a `mfconn.toml` - a TOML file that describes Mainflux connection data (channels, thingIDs, thingKeys, certs).
 You can use `provision` tool (in tools/provision) to create this TOML config file.

 Example use and output